NTheuws/linorobot2_software/README.md

     bash install_linorobot2.bash <robot_type> <laser_sensor> <depth_sensor>
     source ~/.bashrc

-in this installation, replace the options including the <> with the following: an example would be:
+in this installation, replace the options including the <> with the following;
+an example would be:
 `bash install_linorobot2.bash mecanum ldlidar realsense`